-I'm sharing these with you and maybe you will find an idea or two that works for you and your home.
+I'm sharing these with you in the hope that you will find an idea or two that works for you and your home.
 Are you also looking for ideas for specific locations?
 I've written about planters in front of the garage and window box ideas too!

 Planter Ideas

-Here is my planter, on my front porch all grown up!
-I say that because this is the planter I showed you when I did the How I Planted my Planter tutorial.
+Here is my front porch planter, all grown up!
+I say that because this is the planter I showed you when I did the How to Plant a Flower Pot tutorial.
 I just love having flowering planters with constant blooming flowers at my front door!

 Enjoy these beautiful planters!
-I did talk to the owners of these planters and they shared their main tips.
+I talked to the owners of these planters, and they shared their main tips.
 I will share those tips at the bottom of the post.
 Many planters follow the thrillers, fillers, and spillers recipe.
-I'll really quickly review what each term means.
+I'll quickly review what each term means.

 Thrillers